The sequoyah utility converts between the Unicode Cherokee syllabary and the Unicode ASCII transliteration of those syllables.

 The intention is that this program will facilitate typing Cherokee using Sequoyah's syllabary by using the ASCII syllable transliterations that appear in the Unicode Standard.

-For a list of the transliteration mappings, see the file "sequoyah-map.txt", which contains a table of Cherokee syllables and their ASCII transliterations.
+For a list of the transliteration mappings, see the file "sequoyah-map.txt" in the package source, which contains a table of Cherokee syllables and their ASCII transliterations.
 Better yet, feed the file into the "sequoyah" program to see the transliteration columns flipped!

 The latest source tarball and GnuPG signature file can be downloaded at these links: